 The CRA charges a late penalty that is equal to 5% of the balance you owe and then also an additional 1% for every month you are late paying them.
 You will be safe as long as your income tax return is filed by the April 30 deadline.
 If you pay by this date you will not have to worry about any costly penalties or risk of an audit.

 If you want to avoid interest and penalties on your income tax return, be sure that you know the due dates each year, and if you anticipate owing taxes, consider completing and submitting your return by April 30.

 Paying Income Taxes Owed to the CRA

-The CRA offers an online platform called ‘My Account’, which is an online portal where you can view your benefits, credits, and other tax information important to you.
-The Canada Revenue Agency also offers some called ‘My Business Account’, which lets you easily track payroll, GST/HST, and other business taxes owed to them.
+The CRA offers an online platform called ‘My Account‘, which is an online portal where you can view your benefits, credits, and other tax information important to you.
+They also have ‘My Business Account’, which lets you easily track payroll, GST/HST, and other business taxes owed to them.